seekdavidlee/az-500/README.md

 <br />

 ## Quiz
+This is an excellent way to gauge if you are prepared for the exam.
+I would suggest the best time to go through the quizes is when you have gone through all the materials.
+The credit for these quizes goes to Pete Zerger who prepared these.
+Note that some answers may be incorrect as things have changed.
+For example, Azure Key Vault data plane now supports RBAC in addition to access policies.

 * Microsoft AZ-500 Practice Quiz #1 (video self-assessment): https://www.youtube.com/watch?v=XAgb-4FfPes
 * Microsoft AZ-500 Practice Quiz #2 (video self-assessment): https://www.youtube.com/watch?v=jOBaVXVwXLc
 * Microsoft AZ-500 Practice Quiz #3 (video self-assessment): https://www.youtube.com/watch?v=j79qRN9cNA0